-7. What coverage is "disqualifying coverage?"
+7) What coverage is "disqualifying coverage?"

 Generally, "disqualifying coverage" is any non-HDHP coverage.
-However, disqualifying coverage does not include: (1) coverage for certain preventive care benefits (e.g., annual physicals or routine immunizations); or (2) hospital care or medical services provided to a veteran received under any law administered by the Secretary of Veterans Affairs for a service-connected disability.
-See the Gallagher HSA Design Guide for additional information on specified preventive care services.
+However, disqualifying coverage does not include: (1) coverage for certain preventive care benefits (e.g., reimbursements from coverage under a spouse's plan) before the minimum statutory deductible (see Q&A 4) is satisfied; or (2) hospital care or medical services provided to a veteran received under any law administered by the Secretary of Veterans Affairs for a service-connected disability (effective for months following December 31, 2015).
+See the GBS HSA Design Guide for additional information: click here.

-8. If our employees are covered by a traditional health flexible spending account (health FSA) or a health reimbursement arrangement (HRA), can they make contributions to an HSA?

-No. Individuals covered by a traditional health FSA or HRA cannot contribute to an HSA (but see Q&As 9-13).
+8) If our employees are covered by a traditional health flexible spending account ("health FSA") or a health reimbursement arrangement ("HRA"), can they make contributions to an HSA?
+No. Individuals covered by a traditional health FSA or HRA cannot contribute to an HSA (but see Q&As 9 -13).

-9. What if our organization establishes a limited purpose health FSA or a HRA, can our employees make contributions to an HSA?
+9) What if our organization establishes a limited purpose health FSA or a Health Reimbursement Arrangement ("HRA"), can our employees make contributions to HSAs?